Igopogo

 In Canadian folklore, the Igopogo is a mythical creature said to dwell in Lake Simcoe, Ontario.
 The creature's name is ostensibly based on the Ogopogo, of Lake Okanagan, British Columbia, and also the title of the 1952 book I Go Pogo, a slogan often mentioned in the comic.
 Other nicknames for the Igopogo include Beaverton Bessie, after Beaverton, Ontario, and "Kempenfelt Kelly" after the bay that extends from the lake into the city of Barrie, Ontario.
-The city of Barrie erected a sculpture of the Igopogo at the waterfront.
+The city of Barrie erected The Sea Serpent sculpture, representing the legendary Igopogo, at the waterfront.

-Appearance

-E. J. Delaney, described it as a creature with two long antennae, four octopus-like arms, three pairs of legs, and six gill-like appendages with feathers.